romsson/dragit/README.md

 ### dragit.vars

-A series of internal/private parameters
+A series of private variables for internal use.
+Can be set using publication functions, such as:

+* `dragit.init(container)`  :  set the DOM element containing all the trajectories (can be shared with the visualization)

 ### dragit.time